 Telehealth technology can be used for simple follow-up communication through audio, video, email, text messages, and even chatbots.
-You may also choose to use remote patient monitoring (RPM) devices that will record patient vitals automatically through a wearable device, by patients manually reporting their readings through an online tool, or by talking with their provider.
+You may also choose to use remote patient monitoring (RPM) devices.
+Some RPM devices record patient vitals automatically through a wearable device, while others require patients to report their readings through an online tool or by talking with their provider.

-Including follow-up care services in your telehealth program is especially important because if patients don’t follow emergency department guidance, they are more likely to be readmitted, putting them at higher risk of health complications.
+Including follow-up care services in your telehealth program is especially important because patients who don’t follow emergency department guidance are more likely to be readmitted, putting them at higher risk of health complications.
 This can result in increased utilization and cost burden on the emergency department.

 Benefits of using telehealth for follow-up care: